HX2003/tinyqv-pulse-transmitter/docs/info.md

 | 31:11 | *unused*                            |

 ## Reading
-Read address does not matter as a fixed 32 bits of data are assigned to the `data_out` register.
+A fixed 32 bits of data are assigned to the `data_out` register within this peripheral's address space.
 The bottom 8, 16 or all 32 bits are valid on read.
 | Bits  | Name                                 |
 |-------|--------------------------------------|
 | 0     | timer_interrupt_status               |